TonkatsuRa/RetroSRBlackDesertTerminal/README.md

 Databases have default passwords (database 1, database 2, database3 etc.).
 Passwords can be changed in the corresponding .md files.

+In the content folder is a .md file, where you can edit all the Information that is shown in the boot loader, the terminal etc.

 https://tonkatsura.github.io/RetroSRBlackDesertTerminal/

 https://github.com/TonkatsuRa/RetroSRBlackDesertTerminal/blob/main/database-editor.html